CumulusNetworks/docs/content/cumulus-netq-47/NetQ-Overview/NetQ-Command-Line-Overview.md

 #### Threshold-based Event Notification Commands
 <!-- vale on -->

-NetQ supports {{<link title="Configure Threshold-Crossing Event Notifications" text="TCA events">}}, a set of events that <!--vale off -->are triggered<!-- vale on --> by crossing a user-defined threshold.
+NetQ supports {{<link title="Configure and Monitor Threshold-Crossing Events" text="TCA events">}}, a set of events that <!--vale off -->are triggered<!-- vale on --> by crossing a user-defined threshold.
 Configure and manage TCA events using the following commands:

 ```
 netq add tca